“How lucky are we.

 Keep going.
 Keep storming.
 Keep praying.
 They need us…all the lucky ones.
 Amen.”

 This story was submitted to Love What Matters by Kristen Brust of Nashville, TN.
 You can follow her journey on Instagram, her website, and her podcast.
-Submit your own story here, and be sure to subscribe to our free email newsletter for our best stories.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more stories like this here: